 Tax Return Preparation, Services and Tax Attorneys

-You can sharpen your pencil and tackle your Form 1040 tax return yourself, but why do that when tax services abound all over the country and many charge very reasonable fees, if anything at all?
+You can sharpen your pencil and tackle your Form 1040 tax return yourself, but why do that?
+Tax services abound all over the country.
+Many charge very reasonable fees, if anything at all.

-AARP normally provides a free tax service, Tax-Aide, that’s manned by volunteers, but you must meet certain income and age requirements to qualify.
+AARP normally provides a free tax service, Tax-Aide, that’s manned by volunteers.
+To qualify, you must meet certain income and age requirements.
 Tax-Aide is temporarily closed in 2020 due to the coronavirus pandemic, but it's expected to reopen in 2021.
-The IRS Volunteer Income Tax Assistance program is free if you have limited income, are disabled or have a limited ability with speaking the English language.
+The IRS Volunteer Income Tax Assistance program is free if you have limited income, are disabled or have limited ability with speaking the English language.

 You might want to consider a certified public accountant or an enrolled agent if you have investments, a side business or want to do a little tax planning.
-Yes, this will cost you, but these professionals have passed rigorous testing and training, and you get what you pay for.
+Yes, this will cost you, but these professionals have passed rigorous testing and training.
+You get what you pay for.

 Tax Preparation Software

 Then, of course, there are all those software programs and apps.
 Most work by walking you through a series of questions and prompting you to enter your information.
-They can handle simple to more complex tax situations, but prices tend to increase for more complicated returns.
+They can handle simple to more complex tax situations, but the price tends to increase for more complicated returns.

 This is where tax preparation actually begins, well before you decide how you’re actually going to prepare your return.
 You’ll be asked to complete a Form W-4 for your employer whenever you start a new job.
-You can submit a new one at any time if your situation changes, maybe because you’ve gotten married or you’ve taken on a second job.
+You can submit a new one at any time if your situation changes, such as if you’ve gotten married or you’ve taken on a second job.

 Tax Form 1040